Israel, Cyprus agree framework for settling offshore gas dispute | Headlines

 Israel, Cyprus agree framework for settling offshore gas dispute

-Israel and Cyprus have reached an understanding over gas reserves straddling their maritime border, the Cypriot energy minister said on Tuesday, is a key step towards resolving a nine-year impasse over offshore spoils.
+Israel and Cyprus have reached an understanding over gas reserves straddling their maritime border, the Cypriot energy minister said on Tuesday, in a key step towards resolving a nine-year impasse over offshore spoils.

 Development of the Aphrodite gas field in Cypriot waters has been held up because a small part of it stretches into Israel's maritime zone and another gasfield there.
 The Cypriot field was first discovered in 2011.
 Cypriot energy minister Natasa Pilides said she and her Israeli counterpart Yuval Steinitz had agreed upon a framework to resolve the issue, and guidelines would be passed on to the companies involved in the project.

-Cyprus had in 2019 signed a 25-year concession with Noble Energy, Shell, and Delek Drilling for the exploitation of the Aphrodite field.
+Cyprus had in 2019 signed a 25-year concession with Noble Energy, Shell and Delek Drilling for exploitation of the Aphrodite field.
 Israel had maintained an agreement was required before work started because part of Aphrodite overlapped on to the Israeli side.

+Companies on the Cypriot side would enter talks with those on the Israeli side to resolve how the Israeli companies would be compensated, Steinitz's office said in a statement.
+If the companies did not reach agreement within 180 days it would be referred to an international expert who would try to resolve it for another 180 days.
+Should there be no agreement by then, the issue would return to a state level, the statement said.

 The Aphrodite field holds an estimated 4.1 trillion cubic feet of gas.
 At stake was about 10% of the deposit, which is a fraction of the gas already discovered in Israel.
-Cyprus, Israel, and Greece Monday signed an accord to create a subsea power cable that will cross the Mediterranean and link their electricity grids.
+Cyprus, Israel and Greece on Monday signed an accord to create a subsea power cable which will cross the Mediterranean and link their electricity grids.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)